mrakkan/LaunchHub/DEPLOYMENT.md

 ```

 What this does
-- Builds and starts the web container
+- Builds and starts the web container (restart policy: `unless-stopped`)
 - Runs Django migrations against your RDS PostgreSQL
 - Serves the app via `runserver` on container port `8000`, mapped to host `8080`

+Auto-start on reboot
+- The platform web container uses `restart: unless-stopped` and will auto-start when Docker starts
+- User app containers launched by EasyDeploy also use `--restart unless-stopped` and will auto-start on both Machine A and Machine B
+- Make sure Docker service is enabled on boot: `sudo systemctl enable docker`

 Open in Browser
 - Visit `http://<EC2-IP>:8080/`